ashok-khanna/lisp-notes/README.md

 The third (optional) argument of the `FORMAT` function is the arguments we want to supply to the control string.
 Each `~A` or `~S` in the control-string takes a successive argument from here and places it into the string.

 This is best illustrated by the following examples.
-Note how Bob is quoted in the second example as the printed representation of Lisp strings includes quotes.
+Note how Bob is quoted in the second example, as the printed representation of LISP strings includes quotes.

     ;; Prints to screen: Dear Bob, How are you?